 When you create an app, you add it to a space.
 There are two kinds of spaces in which you can create new apps: .
 Personal spaces are private to individual users.
 Apps and data sources added there cannot be shared with other users.
 Shared spaces are collaborative.
 You can create apps and other members of a shared space can access them.
 You can also work with other space members to develop apps.
 Data sources in shared spaces are shared with other members.
 When your app is complete, you can invite your app audience to your shared space or publish the app to a managed space.
 For more information about working with shared and managed spaces, see Working in spaces.

 The foundation of an app is the data model and load script.
 Measures and dimensions are reusable data items used to build charts.
 Sheets and stories display and organize your visualizations.
-Bookmarks are an easy way to save a specific selection state on a sheet.
+Discoveries can be made by applying filters and selections.

 Data manager and Data load editor

 The Data manager lets you quickly add and transform data.
 You can also associate data tables.
 The Data load editor uses scripts to connect to a data source and retrieve the data.
 See Loading and managing data with Data Manager and Using the data load editor.

 Measures are calculations used in visualizations.
 Measures are created from an expression composed of aggregation functions, such as Sum or Max, combined with one or several fields.
 See Measures and Using expressions in visualizations.

 Dimensions are fields used in visualizations.
 Dimensions determine how the data in a visualization is grouped.
 For example: total sales per country or number of products per supplier.
 See Data grouping with dimensions and Fields.

 Structure and visuals